dazuma/toys/toys/docs/guide.md

 Will also produce an error, since the tool does not define an argument to match `"baz"`.

-Optional arguments may declare a default value to be used if the argument is not provided on the command line.
+Optional arguments can declare a default value to be used if the argument is not provided on the command line.
 For example:

     tool "args-demo" do